 Algol, FORTRAN, LISP, COBOL, BASIC

-Think of associated data as a single structure.
+Associated data regarded as a single structure.

-four numbers, top, left,
+four numbers, top

 Rather than storing these numbers at random in memory, in